SyedUmerHasan/Programming-Assignment-Consensus-from-Trust/Readme.md

-# Assignmnet 2 from coursera
+# Programming Assignment: Consensus from Trust
 ## by Syed Umer Hasan

 Kindly see ```SeeMe.gif``` to check the output